Planning Appeals

 CONTACT US

-We understand that a refused planning application can leave you feeling frustrated.
-A planning appeal is your one opportunity to completely over-turn the Councils refusal and gain planning permission, irrespective of what the Council think should happen.
+When a planning application is refused or denied, it can leave you feeling frustrated.
+A planning appeal is your one opportunity to completely overturn the council's decision and gain planning permission, irrespective of what the council thinks should happen.

-Our senior planners are planning appeal experts.
-Working as senior planning officers within Councils, they have extensive and up-to-date knowledge of the planning system, giving your planning appeal the greatest chance of success.
+Our senior planners are planning permission appeal experts.
+Working as senior planning officers within councils, they have extensive and up-to-date knowledge of the planning system, giving your planning appeal the greatest chance of success.

-The process begins by: a free review of your planning application; scrutinising the officer’s decision notice.
+The planning appeal process begins with a free review of your planning application and a detailed examination of the officer’s decision notice.

 There may be weaknesses within the refusal or strengths in your application that need to be better highlighted.
-We shall examine your individual case and give an honest assessment on the potential of success at appeal and the costs.
+We shall examine your individual case and give an honest assessment of the potential for success at appeal and the costs.

-The most important element to any planning appeal will be the Supporting Planning Statement.
-Our statements are never a template from past cases, but deal with the key issues of your case, addressing their relevant policies (both national & local) and set out the planning grounds in favour of your proposal, whilst also addressing any tricky points that a case may present.
+The most important element of any planning appeal will be the Supporting Planning Statement.
+Our statements are never a template from past cases but deal with the key issues of your case, addressing their relevant policies (both national and local) and setting out the planning grounds in favour of your proposal, whilst also addressing any tricky points that a case may present.
 This level of detail is often the area that wins us the appeal and sets us apart from other planning consultants.

-There are a few variations of planning appeal and the type of appeal we recommend will relate to the kind of planning application that was made- The most common being a written representation appeal.
-A not often known fact is that a planning appeal can also be made against any part of the conditions imposed of the planning permission.
+There are a few variations of planning appeal, and the type of appeal we recommend will relate to the kind of planning application that was made- The most common being a written representation appeal.
+A not-often-known fact is that a planning appeal can also be made against any part of the conditions imposed on the planning permission.

 • Written representations